Originally published on December 7, 2016, updated May 19, 2023

 As mentioned before, the Buyer-Seller Messaging Service automatically hides the real email addresses of buyers and sellers and assigns them a unique email alias.
 This anonymity presumably makes communication between parties more secure by preventing the unauthorized sharing and misuse of personal information.
 While this admittedly has its advantages for buyers, this creates some downsides for sellers.

 On one hand, because sellers are unable to collect the real email addresses of buyers, they won’t be able to reach out to them outside of the Amazon marketplace.
+It's important to note that attempting to do so is a violation of Amazon policy; you can build your own list via your own site or other eCommerce platforms, but you can not build an email list of your Amazon buyers.
 This obviously restricts marketing efforts, especially for those who operate on multiple channels, such as company websites and other online marketplaces.

 Amazon strictly prohibits any and all attempts to lead, prompt, or encourage Amazon users to leave the Amazon website.
 These attempts include the inclusion of URLs (including URLs embedded on an image), web addresses, and/or hyperlinks in any seller message or product listings.
 Like the first limitation, the prohibition of links leading away from the Amazon website can be detrimental to your marketing efforts in a number of ways, such as being unable to leverage your success on the Amazon marketplace to increase traffic to your website.